 If you have a normal MCV, it means that your red blood cells are normal in size.
-You can have a normal MCV and still be anemic when there are too few red blood cells or when other RBC indices are abnormal.
+You can have a normal MCV and still be anemic if there are too few red blood cells or if other RBC indices are abnormal.
 This is called normocytic anemia.

 Normocytic anemia occurs when the red blood cells are normal in size and hemoglobin content, but there are too few of them.
 This can be caused by:

-Your doctor may also perform other tests to help them make a diagnosis.
-Treatment for any anemia depends on what’s causing it.
-For example, if your anemia is caused by a lack of iron, your doctor may advise you to take iron supplements or change your diet to include more foods that are rich in iron.
-If you have an underlying disease that’s causing anemia, treatment for that disease can often also treat the anemia.
+Your doctor may also perform other tests to make a diagnosis.
+Treatment for any anemia depends on the underlying cause.
+For example, if your anemia is caused by iron deficiency, your doctor may advise you to take iron supplements or change your diet to include more foods that are rich in iron.
+If you have an underlying disease that’s causing anemia, treatment for that disease can often also improve the anemia.